Tufte-LaTeX/tufte-latex/README.txt

 == Contributing

-Patches are welcome via the issue tracker.
-Alternatively, if you'd like to become a developer on this project, email Bil.Kleb at NASA gov.
+Patches are most welcome via the issue tracker!
+Submit a series of high quality patches, and we'll add you as a developer on this project.

 == License